kbase/cdm-spark-events-importers/README.md

 }
 ```

-For a simple importer probably only the `'id` and `outputs` fields are necessary.
-The job ID
+For a simple importer probably only the `id`, `outputs`, and `namespace_prefix`
-should be included in the deltatable for data lineage tracking purposes.
+fields are necessary.
+The job ID should be included in the deltatable for data lineage
+tracking purposes.
+Any SQL namespaces the importer uses must be prefixed with `namespace_prefix`.

 #### YAML file structure